What is iPaaS? This question has been asked by many business professionals and even entrepreneurs who are planning to use cloud-based applications.

 - API Management: Offers an API gateway for publishing, managing, monitoring, and securing APIs.

-- Process Automation: Helps automate business processes spanning multiple applications and systems both on-premises and in the cloud.
+- Process Automation: Helps automate business processes spanning multiple applications and systems on-premises and cloud services.

 - Orchestration: Provides an orchestration capability to stitch together multiple tasks or processes to create end-to-end automated workflows.